Psalm 24

 he is the King of Glory!

-David gives us three distinct but interrelated pictures here.
+David gives us three distinct but related pictures here: of YHWH’s relation to creation, to his people individually, and to his people corporately.
 Israel’s Canaanite neighbors claimed their god Baal brought order to creation by defeating the gods who held everything in chaos, Yamm (sea) and Nahar (river/stream).
-Countering that belief, David pictures YHWH as the one who gave creation its order and implicitly reigns over all—earth’s seas and streams, and all its inhabitants included.
+Countering that belief, David pictures YHWH as the one who gave creation its order and reigns over all—earth’s seas and streams, and all earth’s inhabitants included.
 We all answer to the owner of the cosmos.

-David’s second picture relates to God’s sacred home on Zion’s holy hill, where he dwells among his people.
-Ancient religions always focused on external, ritual purification for admission to their gods’ sanctuaries.
+David’s second picture relates to God’s sacred home on earth—Zion’s holy hill—where he lives among his people.
+Ancient Middle Eastern religions focused on external, ritual purification for admission to their gods’ sanctuaries.
 David’s readers would have expected him to list such prerequisites here.
-But instead, he speaks only of moral purity of heart and hand, calling for holy, loving, and truthful living.
+But instead, he speaks only of moral purity of heart and hand, calling for holy, loving, honest living.

-The next line relates to the commandment to not “take God’s name in vain.”
-The main idea is of not hiding our moral bankruptcy behind divine namedropping, merely pretending to serve God.
+The next line relates to the commandment to not “take God’s name in vain,” merely pretending to serve God, hiding our moral bankruptcy behind divine namedropping.[1]
 Only those who sincerely walk the talk seek God’s face.
-Here David alludes to Jacob’s meeting with God when Esau was advancing to slaughter him.
-Jacob marvelled afterwards that he’d survived seeing God’s face.
-(Even the prophet Moses couldn’t see God’s face and live.)
-God blesses all who seek him earnestly as Jacob did.
+Here David alludes to Jacob’s meeting with God when Esau was advancing to kill him.
+Jacob marvelled that he’d survived the encounter, which was reasonable given that God later told Moses he couldn’t see his face and live.
+God blesses all who seek him as earnestly as Jacob did.

 David’s last image has him urging Jerusalem’s personified gates to open up to their divine king, returning triumphant from battle.
-The Israelites’ enemies aren’t just hellbent on increasing their share of the region’s pie.
-They’re also determined to thwart God’s purposes on earth by destroying his people.
-But YHWH is his people’s invincible defender.
+Israel’s enemies aren’t just hellbent on increasing their share of the region’s pie.
+They’re intent on thwarting God’s purposes on earth by destroying his people.
+But YHWH, his people’s defender, is invincible.

-Having described those admitted into YHWH’s presence, David turns it around, showing God seeking entrance.
+Having earlier described those seeking admission into YHWH’s presence, David now turns it around, showing God seeking entrance.
 As earth’s creator, Zion’s king is irresistible.
-But he also respects our freedom.
-While we must admit him on his terms, not ours, still we must admit him: he never forces his way in.
-He awaits our choice.
+So we admit him only on his terms—never ours.
+But still, we must open the door since he respects our freedom, never forcing himself on us.
+He always awaits our welcome.

 Prayer:

-Though we shut you out, Jesus, and nailed you to a cross, you ascended Zion’s holy hill with perfect passion, purity, and power.
-Thank you for loving your creation so much that you’d redeem it at such incalculable cost.
-Lord, help me open my heart wide to your life-transforming glory today.
+Though we shut you out, Jesus, condemning you to die, you ascended Zion’s hill with perfect passion, purity, and power.
+Thank you, glorious King, for loving your creation so much that you’d redeem it at such untold cost.
+Lord, help me open my heart to your life-transforming love today.
 Amen.

 In your free moments today, meditate on these words: